 PO Box 74856,

 Tel: (+9714) 395 5524

-This is a GEMS school and it’s purely a secondary school following the British National Curriculum – there are amazing facilities at this school that leads naturally on to the fact that the range of extra curricular activities on offer are great!
+This is a GEMS school and it’s purely a secondary school following the British National Curriculum – there are amazing facilities at this school that leads naturally on to the fact that the range of extracurricular activities on offer is great.